Security and apps

 Closing the app in Apple devices

-Quickly press the home button twice.
+For older devices with a physical Home button, quickly press the home button twice.
 Find the app you want to close and swipe up.
 This app will disappear from the screen.
+Tap the Home button once more to return to the Home screen.

 Closing the app in Android devices